electrichive/waggledance/index.md

 Understand that, as a programmer, you are a craftsperson first and foremost.
 Now that you have all the basics down, you need to use the knowledge base you've built up to propel yourself forward.

 ## Mindset
-Congrats!
-You’re off and away.
+Great job!
+You're off and away.
 Now is the time to put on the big-kid pants, step out into the world, and build, build, build.
 Work on making small and medium-sized projects in order to develop your craft.

 ### Roadmaps
 By this point you should be able to self-direct your learning.
 For more guidance on what to learn, check out these roadmaps: [Roadmap.sh](https://roadmap.sh/roadmaps)

-Pick one roadmap and dive right in.
+Pick one roadmap and begin pulling out topics to learn.

-### Advanced Topics
+### Intermediate Topics
 The roadmaps recommended above should give you a lot to work on, but here is a brief and incomplete list of topics you may want to look into:
-* Test-Driven Development and Testing Frameworks
+* Test-driven development and testing frameworks
 	* Python: Pytest
 	* Javascript: Mocha
 * RESTful API design and use